sshniro/zap-docs/source/includes/auth.md

 # Getting Authenticated

 The target application for testing might have portion of the functionality which is only available for a logged in user.
-In order to get a full test coverage of the application you need to test the application with a logged user as well.
+In order to get a full test coverage of the application you need to test the application with a logged in user as well.
 Therefore it's very important to understand how to perform authenticated scans with ZAP.
 ZAP has several means to authenticate to your application and keep track of authentication state.
+The following are some of the options available for authentication with ZAP.

 - Form-based authentication
 - Script-based authentication